 Southview School Curriculum

-Southview School is unique in being the only PNI provision in Essex, and we cater for children with varied and complex needs from 3-19 yrs.
-The range of abilities varies from children requiring a sensory curriculum throughout their journey at Southview, to those able to attain examinations in academic subjects.
-The challenge for us as a school is meeting that wide range of abilities, and ensuring that pupils’ academic learning is part of a holistic approach, where pupils’ physical, social and emotional wellbeing, and independence with communication, are considered in equal importance.
-Our curriculum reflects this, and is fluid, cross-curricular and multi-layered.
+Southview School is unique in being the only PNI provision in Essex.
+We cater for children and young people with varied and complex needs from 3-19 years.
+The range of abilities varies from pupils requiring a sensory curriculum throughout their journey at Southview, to those able to attain examinations in academic subjects.
+The challenge for us as a school is meeting that wide range of abilities and ensuring that pupils’ academic learning is part of a holistic approach.
+Pupils’ physical, social and emotional wellbeing, and independence with communication, are considered in equal importance.
+Our curriculum reflects this.
+It is fluid, cross-curricular and multi-layered.
 We consider communication and physical wellbeing as the foundations of learning here at Southview.
-Children are unable to access lessons if their physical or medical needs are not being met, and this may require multiple changes of position and medical interventions during the day.
-They are unable to access learning until they have the means to communicate, so these two areas underpin the work that we do here, and this is reflected in their EHCP targets and provision.
-This is explained in our model-Southview Pillars of Curriculum (SPOC).
-Many of our pupils have life-limiting and medically complex conditions and we have incorporated PLI-positioning for learning and independence, and PCI-personal care and independence into our timetables as we value their importance to the learning and wellbeing of our children here at Southview.
+Pupils are unable to access lessons if their physical or medical needs are not being met.
+This may require multiple changes of position and medical interventions during the day.
+Likewise, they are unable to access learning until they have the means to communicate, so these two areas underpin the work that we do here.
+This is reflected in their EHCP targets and provision.
+This is explained in our model - Southview Pillars of Curriculum (SPOC).
+Many of our pupils have life-limiting and medically complex conditions.
+We have incorporated PLI-positioning for learning and independence, and PCI-personal care and independence into our timetables.
+We value the importance of PLI and PCI to the learning and wellbeing of our pupils here at Southview.

-Each class is broadly ability grouped and can comprise of children from different key stages in order that we can best meet their needs.
-Learning here at Southview takes many forms, and in addition to giving our pupils access to a more formal curriculum, we also focus on skills such as courage and resilience and preparing them for adulthood.
+Each class is broadly ability grouped and can comprise of children from different key stages in order to best meet their needs.
+Learning here at Southview takes many forms.
+In addition to giving our pupils access to a more formal curriculum, we also focus on skills such as courage, resilience and preparing them for adulthood.

-Children here at Southview are nurtured to become as independent as they can be; physically, socially and communicatively by providing a challenging and varied curriculum, and by giving them the opportunity to achieve academic potential.
-We were delighted last year that one of our students gained a GCSE in maths.
+Pupils here at Southview are nurtured to become as independent as they can be: physically; socially and communicatively by providing a challenging and varied curriculum.
+By doing this we give each pupil the opportunity to achieve their academic potential.

 This is explained in detail in our curriculum overview.